Last updated on April 19, 2026

 - Current name: Dracaena trifasciata

-- Old classification: Sansevieria trifasciata
+- Former name: Sansevieria trifasciata

 - Family: Asparagaceae